Cooking with Nana Ling

 Okay, let’s take a step back and work through this recipe from the beginning.

+First, you need to prepare your slice tray by greasing and lining with baking paper.
+Next, you add all of the ingredients apart from the bicarb soda to a saucepan.
 Stir to combine and heat very gently to dissolve the sugar.
 Bring to the boil over low to medium heat.

+If you have a candy thermometer, place it in the saucepan once the sugar has dissolved.
 Once your mixture is boiling, you may have to reduce the heat a little to make sure it just maintains a boil without boiling too furiously.

 Keep an eye on your mixture as it boils, and you can give it a little stir from time to time.
+It should take about 5 or 10 minutes to achieve the golden colour you see in the picture above.

 If you’re using a candy thermometer, simply wait until it reaches 155 degrees celsius (310 degrees fahrenheit) before removing the mixture from the heat.